This is so-named because it is made with dried fruits, which I always associate with Christmas: prunes, dates and apricots

 This recipe is taken from Delia Smith’s Christmas.
-Makes a 1 litre jar
+Makes a 1 litre jar.
+Scroll to the bottom of the page to see questions Lindsey has answered on this recipe

 The dried fruits and the onions need to be chopped very small, and this can be done in a food processor, or with an old-fashioned mincer, or else with a sharp knife and lots of patience!